aandrewjuan1/sortieasy/README.md

 Copy
 Edit
 herd --version
-Install Dependencies
+3. Install Dependencies

-Run the following commands to install all necessary dependencies for the project.
+Run the following commands to install all necessary dependencies for the project:

 Install PHP dependencies: